Recurring Saturday Night Live characters and sketches introduced 2011–12: The Californians

 A soap opera parody featuring Fred Armisen, Bill Hader, Kristen Wiig, and others as wealthy blondes with valley girl accents (Valspeak) exaggerated almost to the point of incoherence.
 Each "episode" opens with the Soapnet logo and Bill Hader's voice-over announcement: "Next on The Californians."
 The title sequence shows the pouring of a glass of white wine and some beach front property, with an acoustic guitar lick and chords that are reminiscent of America's "Ventura Highway" on the soundtrack.

 Armisen's character, Stuart, owns the house in which the action occurs.
 His wife Karina (Wiig) is unfaithful (she is said to have died in a car crash when Wiig left the show).
-Hader plays Devon, a romantic rival and antagonist to and long lost brother of Stuart; a recurring line is Stuart's "Devon?
+Hader plays Devin, a romantic rival and antagonist to and long lost brother of Stuart; a recurring line is Stuart's "Devin?
 What are you doing here?"
 Vanessa Bayer appears as a Latina maid, Rosa, the only brunette character.
 Kenan Thompson occasionally shows up as a party-goer and friend of Stuart and is also an escaped convict.

 Every installment includes three scenes, generally involving unexpected guests such as a doctor, a private detective, a runaway, or a lost family member.
 Stuart will invite them to sit down on the furniture, which he describes precisely (e.g., "Mexican country-style chairs", "burlap and cane daybed", or "neutral-toned fruit-wood chairs").
 After a shocking revelation typical to soap operas, such as an unexpected pregnancy, the camera zooms in on each character, who displays open-mouthed astonishment.
 Each scene ends with all of the characters in the room crowded around a single mirror and gazing at their own reflections.

 Throughout the melodramatic plot developments, much of the dialogue consists of descriptions of routes taken from place to place, normally due to 'carmageddon', or heavy traffic.
 "Stay off the 405!" is a common phrase.
 Freeways are referred to with the definite article, as in "the 10", a usage characteristic of Southern California English.
 The characters are often seen with white wine or hors d'oeuvres such as nachos and avocado.